 Follow these steps to begin your research:

-- Explore the Library Catalog and gather information on documents you want to see.
+- Explore the Library Catalog, Digital Collections Portal, and Research Guides to gather information on documents you want to see.

 - Make an appointment using the Special Collections Appointment Request form.

-- On the day of your appointment, complete a registration form and pay the $6 admission fee (this cost includes museum admission).
+- On the day of your appointment, complete a registration form.

 - Before you enter the library, put away your backpack and any food or drinks in the free lockers.
 You may only bring a pencil and a notebook, computer or tablet into the library.